seungmi-oh/AD-CLSCNFs/README.md

 - Train and evaluate our network and CFlow-AD for the MVTecAD and BTAD datasets

-      # train and evaluate our network and CFlow-AD for all categories of the MVTecAD dataset
+      # all categories of the MVTecAD dataset
       bash run_scripts/mvtec/train_eval_total.sh

-      # train and evaluate our network and CFlow-AD for all products of the BTAD dataset
+      # all products of the BTAD dataset
       bash run_scripts/btad/train_eval_total.sh

 - Train and evaluate our network and CFlow-AD by selecting class_name (ex. bottle/01)

-      # train and evaluate our network and CFlow-AD for the category 'bottle' of the MVTecAD dataset
+      # the category 'bottle' of the MVTecAD dataset
       bash run_scripts/mvtec/bottle/train_eval_total.sh

-      # train and evaluate our network and CFlow-AD for the product '01' of the BTAD dataset
+      # the product '01' of the BTAD dataset
       bash run_scripts/btad/01/train_eval_total.sh

 </details>